odriverobotics/ODrive/docs/encoders.md

 * If you wish to scan for the index pulse in the other direction, that feature is currently undocumented.
 * If your motor has problems reaching the index location due to the mechanical load, you can increase `<axis>.motor.config.calibration_current`.

+*IMPORTANT:* Your motor should find the same rotational position when the ODrive performs an index search if the index signal is working properly.
+This means that the motor should spin, and stop at the same position if you have set <axis>.config.startup_encoder_index_search so the search starts on reboot, or you if call the command:<axis>.requested_state = AXIS_STATE_ENCODER_INDEX_SEARCH after reboot.
+You can test this.
+Send the reboot() command, and while it's rebooting turn your motor, then make sure the motor returns back to the correct position each time when it comes out of reboot.
+Try this procedure a couple of times to be sure.

 ### Startup sequence notes
 The following are variables that MUST be set up for your encoder configuration.
 Your values will vary depending on your encoder: